Exploring real outcomes and imagined possibilities

 PHNXX Solution:

-Replace grid and diesel generators with PHNXX modules comprising 210 kW solar PV and 430 kWh battery storage, and an Energy Management System for optimized energy use.
+Deployment of 210 kW solar PV and 430 kWh battery storage, managed by an Energy Management System for optimized energy use

-Training to be provided to local operators to maintain, operate and monitor the system.
+Training provided to local operators to maintain and monitor the system.

-Wind-rated up to 135 mph winds, suitable for windy island regions.
+System is wind-rated up to 135 mph, suitable for windy island environments.

 Impact: